Calderdale history timeline 1900 - 2000AD

 Since

-that of a pre-industrial market town at the heart of a domestic woollen
+a pre-industrial market town at the heart of a domestic woollen

 cultural, commercial and municipal dimensions of this industrial revolution

-received their most striking visual expression in the rich and varied
+got their most striking visual expression in the rich and varied

 architecture and rapidly changing topography of the late Victorian